 What Is 1/8 Of A Percent

 Imagine you're at a bustling farmer's market, eyeing a basket of plump, juicy strawberries.
 The vendor announces a special discount: "Today only, 1/8 of a percent off!"
 You might squint, a little confused.
-What exactly does that minuscule fraction of a percent even mean?
+Think about it: what exactly does that minuscule fraction of a percent even mean?
 Is it worth getting excited about?

 Unpacking the Meaning of 1/8 of a Percent